 The origins of CWD are not known but the disease was first described in captive mule deer and elk in Colorado and Wyoming in the 1960s, followed by positive diagnoses in free-ranging deer and elk populations.

-How can you help?
+What can you do?

-- All hunters in B.C. are encouraged to submit their cervid heads to the BC CWD Surveillance Program at one of the drop-off locations.
+- All hunters in B.C. are encouraged to submit their cervid heads to the BC CWD Surveillance Program at one of the designated drop-off locations.

 Please report any sick or unusually thin animals to the RAPP line at 1-877-952-7277.

-Chronic Wasting Disease Current Update
+Chronic Wasting Disease Information